Will you bless a little child?

 - The Soviet Union elevated their founder, Lenin, to almost divine stature.
 Countless statues, paintings, streets, cities were named after him.
 His corpse was mummified and put on permanent display in Moscow.

 - Stalin's Cult was more deliberately created and something which Stalin took great interest in promoting and preserving.
 Ships, cities, buildings, and a prize (the Order of Stalin, which was later renamed Order of Lenin) were named after him.
-After his death, Nikita Khruschev made a process to de-stalinize the Soviet Union, so statues and cities were destroyed and renamed and only the cult of Lenin survived.
-Stalin privately expressed irritation with his own cult, and as per a well known anecdote, mocked it in an exchange with his son:
+After his death, Nikita Khrushchev made a process to de-stalinize the Soviet Union, so statues and cities were destroyed and renamed and only the cult of Lenin survived.
+Stalin privately expressed irritation with his own cult, and as per a well-known anecdote, mocked it in an exchange with his son:

 - Unsurprisingly, Hitler made one for him.
 Squares, ships and the like would be named after him, although in his case, it was often driven by the attempts of various low-level Nazis attempting to flatter him or attract his attention.

 - In North Korea dictators Kim Il Sung and Kim Jong-Il are worshipped as gods.
 Literally!
 There are giant statues of them everywhere and almost every activity is done in celebration of the "Great Leaders".
 Of course, their corpses are also mummified and put on display.